josh95/Build-it-Blocks/database README.txt

 difficulty- how hard the module is to build on a scale of 1 to 3 Not currently implemented.

+description- some text used as the title text of the icons. displays when hovering over the module icon.

 date-posted- Currently used to display the most recently uploaded module